juxt/bidi/README.md

 (s/validate bidi.schema/RoutePair route)
 ```

-## Composeability
+## Composability

 As they are simply nested data structures (strings, vectors, maps),
-route structures are highly composeable.
+route structures are highly composable.
 They are consistent and easy to
 generate.
 A future version of bidi may contain macros to reduce the
 number of brackets needed to create route structures by hand.